Kadesh (biblical): Archaeological exploration

-The Ain el-Qudeirat oasis in Wadi el-Ain of northern Sinai was first archaeologically investigated in 1914, by two British researchers, Leonard Woolley and T. E. Lawrence ("Lawrence of Arabia") as part of their regional survey on behalf of the Palestine Exploration Fund.
+The Ain el-Qudeirat oasis in Wadi el-Ain of northern Sinai was first archaeologically investigated in 1914 by two British researchers, Leonard Woolley and T. E. Lawrence ("Lawrence of Arabia") as part of their regional survey on behalf of the Palestine Exploration Fund.
 At the top of the Ain el-Qudeirat site they identified a fortress—built in the last decades of the 8th century BCE and destroyed around 600 BCE—and they cut a sounding into one of its rooms.
 During Israel's short occupation of the Sinai in 1956, Moshe Dothan of the Israel Department of Antiquities and Museums (IDAM), dug additional soundings in the fortress.

 During the Israeli occupation of the Sinai following the 1967 Six-Day War, Rudolph Cohen of the IDAM directed the first large-scale excavations, which took place in 1976–1982 and were fully published after Cohen's death.
 Among the earliest finds were local pottery sherds dated, as of 2015, to the end of the Late Bronze Age (early 12th century BCE) and the Early Iron I period (end of the 12th and the 11th century BCE), as well as four Egyptian-style items—two seals and two seal impressions—from later strata, probably also older than the 10th-century BCE fortress.

 According to a 2010 article, the excavations uncovered copious remains of the Middle Bronze Age I period (MBA I or MBI, sometimes known as the Intermediate Bronze Age, IBA), which were also found at numerous other sites in the Negev.
 On the other hand, Late Bronze Age, the conventional time of the Exodus, was unattested in the Negev and at the Ain el-Qudeirat site, although more recent reevaluations of Cohen's findings at Ain el-Qudeirat indicate that the site was probably occupied from at least the 12th century BCE.

 In 1983, Cohen suggested that the MBI people should be identified as "proto-Israelites" based on migratory patterns and cultural discontinuity although there is evidence that they retained the earlier cultural customs of the southern Levant.
 Others archaeologists suggest they were Amorites and Kurgans, who arrived from the north and east.

-Cohen wrapped up his excavation campaign in 1982, soon before Israel's withdrawal from the Sinai as part of the peace agreement with Egypt.
-All field research at the ancient tell (mound) ceased at that point and as of 2015, it hasn't been renewed since.
+Cohen wrapped up his excavation campaign in 1982, shortly before Israel's withdrawal from the Sinai as part of the peace agreement with Egypt.
+All field research at the ancient tell (mound) ceased at that point and as of 2015, has not been resumed since.